dingodb/dingo-docs/docs-dingo-postgresql/index.md

 Nearly all applications running on Pivotal Cloud Foundry&reg; require a SQL database or require a NoSQL/JSON database.
 The best open source database for both use cases is [PostgreSQL](http://www.postgresql.org/).

 The Dingo PostgreSQL™ tile brings highly-available, disaster recoverable PostgreSQL clusters to everyone in your organization.
 New staff on their first day will find it simple to get started.
-Expert developers and PostgreSQL admins will find each service instance is a dedicated database cluster with support for custom extensions, and other superuser-only features.
+Each service instance is a dedicated database cluster with support for custom extensions, and other superuser-only features.

 It is easier to use Dingo PostgreSQL™ for Pivotal Cloud Foundry&reg; than not to: